Chintamani, Karnataka: Economy

 The economy is agriculture based.
-Chintamani is famous for its succulent Tomatoes, Groundnuts, Mangoes, Bananas and Silk Production.
-Chintamani is also famous for snacks such as chakli, nippat, groundnuts and others.
+Chintamani is famous for its succulent tomatoes, onions, groundnuts, mangoes, bananas, and silk Production.
+Chintamani is also famous for snacks such as chakli, nippat, groundnuts, and others.
 The Chintamani Tomato Market is one of the biggest in Karnataka.
-It is also famous for some drinks like nannari.
+It is also famous for drinks like nannari.
 Chintamani plays its role even in the production and export of Agarbatti.
-It is also famous for its silk industry and dairy milk farms and it is also famous for onions.
+It is also famous for its silk industry and dairy milk farms.

 Transport

 Bus Service

-The Town fall under the KSRTC wing of the State Transport Department.
+The town falls under the KSRTC wing of the State Transport Department.
 Chintamani has an excellent and state of the art KSRTC Bus Service.
 Since few decades there has been a large Bus Depot and Bus Terminus in the town, well located, maintained and periodically upgraded/developed by the authorities.
 All the routes operational from the town have a computerized ticketing system in place since last few years.
 Proposals for the GPS Tracking are under consideration and due implementation shortly.
 Additional to that private buses have added to the efficiency of road transport in Chintamani.

 The town is catered mostly through the Suvarna Karnataka Sarige type of KSRTC Buses.
 The mostly catered route outside the district is Chintamani – Bangalore.
 Apart from this there are a numerous routes that cater to many of the important Towns & Cities around that include – Mysore, Chitradurga, Shimoga, Tirupati, Hindupur, Gowribidanur etc. There are number of routes that connect the town with the adjacent town of the Chikkaballapur and Kolar Districts.

 The KSRTC has provided its employees with a Residential Quarters and required amenities at a prominent location in the town.
 As well the Town has one of the main depots in the region.